cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 ---

-## 6. How I design prompts for human-in-the-loop systems
+## 6. How to design prompts for human-in-the-loop systems

-When a human touches the output, I design for **human time**, not model intelligence.
+When a human touches the output, design for **human time**, not model intelligence.

-I assume:
+Assume:

 * reviewers are tired
 * context-switching is expensive
 * over-explanation hurts accuracy

-So I bias toward **cognitive compression**, not completeness.
+Bias toward **cognitive compression**, not completeness.

 ```text
 Summary: 1 neutral sentence